Shinhan Financial Group

 Shinhan Financial Group Co., Ltd. is a financial holding company headquartered in Seoul, South Korea.
 Its subsidiaries provide a full range of financial services, including banking, securities, life insurance, and investment banking.
-It is one of Korea's so-called Big Five financial groups, along with KB Financial Group, NH Financial Group, Hana Financial Group, and Woori Financial Group.
+It was founded in 1982 and is now one of Korea's so-called Big Five financial groups, along with KB Financial Group, NH Financial Group, Hana Financial Group, and Woori Financial Group.

+For the year 2025, South Korea’s four largest financial holding companies (KB, Shinhan, Hana, and Woori) reported a combined nearly 18 trillion won ($12.6 billion) in net profit.
+Specifically, Shinhan reported a net profit of 4.97 trillion won, up 11.7%.

+In 2025, the company generated more than 1 trillion won ($695 million) in overseas pre-tax profit, becoming the first Korean financial group to cross this monetary threshold.

 Subsidiaries

 Shinhan Financial Group owns a total of 17 direct subsidiaries under Korean Law.